MandConsultingGroup/ring3-kit/README.md

-# HookTaskmgr
+# ring3-kit
-Hides Process From Task Manager Using WinAPI Hooking (NtQuerySystemInformation)
+Hides Process From Task Manager Using NT Hooking (NtQuerySystemInformation).
+A simple Ring-3 (user mode) rootkit.
 ## How
 - Hook the API function NtQuerySystemInformation() with our own function that hides a process from task manager